icshwi/e3training/workbook/chapter4.md

 * Run the following command
 ```
-ch4_supplementry_path (master)$ iocsh.bash cmds/3-1.cmd
+ch4_supplementary_path (master)$ iocsh.bash cmds/3-1.cmd
 ```

 * IOC is running, however, it doesn't connect to anywhere.
-Can you see the message which repesents this situation?
+Can you see the message which represents this situation?
 Please remember, it runs at the end of your startup script whether it finds a hardware or not.
 In 3-1.cmd, we doesn't have db files which actually talk to the hardware.
 Thus, we don't see any error messages at all.
 I would like to emphasize the following one more time.
 Note that each single line output of the ioc is important.
 One should make sure that each line is correct, and one should understand each line correctly.